pvasek/kudu-wiki/VSO-vs-Kudu-deployments.md

 When using one of the options that go through Kudu, your sources live within the Azure Websites infrastructure, and get built and deployed from within Azure Websites.

-If you connect to your site via [[Kudu Console]], you will see your sources under `site\repository`, as well, as various deployment related artifacts.
+If you connect to your site via [[Kudu Console]], you will see your sources under `site\repository`, as well as various deployment related artifacts.

 ## How does Visual Studio Online deployment work